khaors/geocompr/main.md

   rename(name = name_long)
 ```

-`set_names` can be used to change names of many columns.
-In this function, we do not need to provide old names:
+`set_names()` changes all column names at once, which is why we only have to provide the new names in form of a vector:

 ```r